-6.51 sum
+6.51 sum{-}

 General purpose sum function.
 The first argument should be the summation parameter (a symbol).
 The second argument is the starting point of summation, the third argument the 'upper' limit and a potential fourth argument the increment.
 These numbers should all be integers.
 Summation stops when the summation parameter obtains a value that has passed the upper limit.
-The last argument is the summation parameter, it can be any subexpression.
+The last argument is the summation parameter, it can be summed over.
+It can be any subexpression.
 If it contains the summation parameter, it will be replaced by its value for each generated term.
 Examples:

-'''

-sum(j,1,4,sign(j)x^j/j)

-sum(i,1,9,2,sign((i-1)/2)x^iinvfac(i))
+sum(j,1,4,sign(j)x^j/j) sum(i,1,9,2,sign((i-1)/2)x^iinvfac(i))

-'''

-6.52 sump{-}
+$6.52 \quad \text{sump}{-}$

 Special sum function.
-Its arguments are like for the sum function, but each new term is the product of the previously generated terms with the last argument in which the current value of the summation parameter has been substituted.
+Its arguments are like for the sum function, but each new term is the product of the previously generated term with the last argument in which the current value of the summation parameter has been substituted.
 The first term is always one.
 Example:

 '''

 Symbol i,x;

 Local F = sump(i,0,5,x/i);

 Print;

 .end

 F =

-1 + x + 1/2x^2 + 1/6x^3 + 1/24x^4 + 1/120x^5;
+1 + x + 1/2x + 1/6x + 1/24x + 1/120x;

 '''